sftcd/etm/etm.md

 designers cannot fully analyse their impact at the time a new protocol is defined or standardised.
 One might conclude that a lack of extensibility could be a virtue for some new protocols, in contrast to earlier assumptions.
+As pointed out by one commenter though, people can find ways to extend things regardless, if they feel the need.

 ## Isolation